oforfamar/pactflow-example-consumer/README.md

 *The build will fail with an authentication error when it tries to publish the pact - that's expected.
 We need to update the configuration to point it at your new PactFlow account.*

+## Configure consumer pipeline

+The source repositories are configured to use the the public broker at test.pactflow.io.
+You will need to update the credentials to point to your own PactFlow account.
+To do this, we need to update the **PACT_BROKER_BASE_URL** environment variable in the Github workflow file, and create a Github Secret to store the PactFlow API token in.

+1. Create a Github Secret to store your PactFlow API token in.
+* In PactFlow:
+     * Log in to your PactFlow account (**https://<your-subdomain>.pactflow.io**), and go to Settings > API Tokens.
+     * Click the Copy button for the read/write CI token (make sure it's the read write one, not the read only one).
+* In Github:
+     * Open your forked **example-consumer** project (**https://github.com/<your-username>/example-consumer**)
+     * Click on the **Settings** tab.
+     * Open the **Secrets and variables** dropdown in the side menu.
+     * Select Actions from the dropdown
+     * Click the **New repository secret** button
+     * Set the name of the secret to **PACTFLOW_TOKEN_FOR_CI_CD_WORKSHOP**
+     * Paste in the PactFlow API token value you copied in the previous step.
+2. Update your workflow files in GitHub to point at your PactFlow Broker
+* In PactFlow:
+     * Go to Settings > API Tokens.
+     * Click the **COPY PACTFLOW BASE URL** button
+* In Github:
+     * Open your forked **example-consumer** project (**https://github.com/<your-username>/example-consumer**)
+     * Open **.github/workflows/build.yml**
+     * In the upper right corner of the file view, click 🖊️ to open the file editor.
+     * Update the value of **PACT_BROKER_BASE_URL** to the base URL of your own PactFlow account.
+You can easily get this by clicking the COPY PACTFLOW BASE URL button on the API Tokens page in PactFlow.
+     * Press the green **Commit changes** button
+3. View the build:
+* In Github:
+     * Select the most recent build, this will have been triggered when you committed the changes in the last page

+*This build should now successfully publish the pact, but it will fail on the can-i-deploy step before it tries to deploy.
+This is because the provider has not published a successful verification result for the pact.*

+## Configure provider pipeline

+The source repositories are configured to use the the public broker at test.pactflow.io.
+You will need to update the credentials to point to your own PactFlow account.
+To do this, we need to update the **PACT_BROKER_BASE_URL** environment variable in the Github workflow file, and create a Github Secret to store the PactFlow API token in.

+1. Create a Github Secret to store your PactFlow API token in.
+* In PactFlow:
+     * Log in to your PactFlow account (**https://<your-subdomain>.pactflow.io**), and go to Settings > API Tokens.
+     * Click the Copy button for the read/write CI token (make sure it's the read write one, not the read only one).
+* In Github:
+     * Open your forked **example-provider** project (**https://github.com/<your-username>/example-provider**)
+     * Click on the **Settings** tab.
+     * Open the **Secrets and variables** dropdown in the side menu.
+     * Select Actions from the dropdown
+     * Click the **New repository secret** button
+     * Set the name of the secret to **PACTFLOW_TOKEN_FOR_CI_CD_WORKSHOP**
+     * Paste in the PactFlow API token value you copied in the previous step.
+2. Update your workflow files in GitHub to point at your PactFlow Broker
+* In PactFlow:
+     * Go to Settings > API Tokens.
+     * Click the **COPY PACTFLOW BASE URL** button
+* In Github:
+     * Open your forked **example-provider** project (**https://github.com/<your-username>/example-provider**)
+     * Open **.github/workflows/build.yml**
+     * In the upper right corner of the file view, click 🖊️ to open the file editor.
+     * Update the value of **PACT_BROKER_BASE_URL** to the base URL of your own PactFlow account.
+You can easily get this by clicking the COPY PACTFLOW BASE URL button on the API Tokens page in PactFlow.
+     * Press the green **Commit changes** button
+     * Open **.github/workflows/contract_requiring_verification_published.yml**
+     * In the upper right corner of the file view, click 🖊️ to open the file editor.
+     * Update the value of **PACT_BROKER_BASE_URL** to the base URL of your own PactFlow account.
+You can easily get this by clicking the COPY PACTFLOW BASE URL button on the API Tokens page in PactFlow.
+     * Press the green **Commit changes** button
+3. View the build:
+* In Github:
+     * Select the most recent build, this will have been triggered when you committed the changes in the last page

+*This build should now successfully publish the pact, but it will fail on the can-i-deploy step before it tries to deploy.
+This is because the provider has not published a successful verification result for the pact.*